nextflow-io/nextflow/docs/azure.md

 Together, these settings determine the Operating System and version installed on each node.

-By default, Nextflow creates CentOS 8-based pool nodes, but this behavior can be customised in the pool configuration.
+By default, Nextflow creates pool nodes based on CentOS 8, but this behavior can be customised in the pool configuration.
-Below the configurations for image reference/SKU combinations to select two popular systems.
+Below are configurations for image reference/SKU combinations to select two popular systems.

 - Ubuntu 20.04 (default):